Turkey, Travellers information

-Speed limits, once upon a time totally ignored, are now severely enforced on major roads: here are the official limits.
+Speed limits, once upon a time totally ignored, are now severely enforced on major roads: here are the official limits as of 2011.

 In practice 10% above the limits is accepted and most of the police patrols increase the bike limit to the same levels of cars.
 This cannot be considered a general rule, being subjected to the decision of the officer in duty.
 Speed traps have been placed in operation and they are frequent on roads of major traffic and at the exit of motorways during the day.
 They consist of a plain car parked along your sense of direction monitoring your speed and radioing it to a roadblock few kilometers further down the road.
 If you are caught be gentle, be humble and have full documentation for you and bike.
 Fines are not exorbitant and, if you are riding on a foreign license you will not get any "point".